Perched on a sign in Death Valley National Park, California, this raven (Corvus corax) is gasping in the heat. (Photo copyright © by Kaj Halberg)

 *The Emathides is another name for the daughters of Pieros.

-Magpie, Funen, Denmark.
-(Photo copyright © by Kaj Halberg)
+Magpie, Funen (top), and Copenhagen, both Denmark.
+(Photos copyright © by Kaj Halberg)

 The magpie has adapted to a life in cities.
 These are resting on a pylon in the town of Pamukkale, western Turkey.
 (Photo copyright © by Kaj Halberg)

-In cities, where the magpie is usually not persecuted, it often becomes confident.
-The bird in the upper picture was encountered at Christiania, Copenhagen, Denmark, and the young bird in the bottom picture is resting on the rail of a foot bridge across a canal, also in Copenhagen.
+In cities, where the magpie is usually not persecuted, it often becomes confiding.
+This young bird is resting on the rail of a foot bridge across a canal, Copenhagen.
 (Photos copyright © by Kaj Halberg)

 Magpie of the subspecies bactriana, called Russian magpie, near Shey Palace, Ladakh.
 The subspecific name refers to Bactriana, an ancient region north of the Hindu Kush Mountains and south of the Amu Darya River, covering a flat region in present-day Afghanistan, Tajikistan, and Uzbekistan.
 (Photo copyright © by Kaj Halberg)